IBM-Cloud/logistics-wizard-erp/README-BASIC.md

 	cf login
 	```

-1. Create a new ElephantSQL service
+1. Create a new Cloudant service

   ```
-  cf create-service elephantsql turtle logistics-wizard-erp-db
+  cf create-service cloudantNoSQLDB Lite logistics-wizard-erp-db
   ```

 1. Push the app to Bluemix.